 If you’ve never cooked with buckwheat flour before, these pancakes are a great reason to give it a try.
 They have a rich, grainy, almost chocolately flavor and a slight tang from being fermented overnight.
 We top ours with a little butter (dairy-free is delicious!) and a drizzle of honey.

 Buckwheat actually contains no wheat at all so it’s completely gluten-free.
 It’s a seed, not a grain, so many people who are grain-free can eat it too.
 It also touts many health benefits, including: prebiotic benefits, lower glycemic index response, and contains B vitamins, magnesium, phosphorous, folate, calcium, and potassium.

 Thanks to Dee for sharing her very succinct feedback for this recipe on Facebook: “We LOVE these!”

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, grain-free, nut-free, peanut-free, soy-free, vegan / plant-based, and vegetarian.

 - Combine the yeast, warm water, salt, and buckwheat flour in a large bowl.
 Cover it with a clean kitchen towel and let it sit overnight.

-- The next day, mix in the molasses, baking soda, and melted margarine or oil.
+- The next day, mix in the molasses, baking soda, and melted buttery spread or oil.
 The batter will be relatively thin.

 - Heat a large pan or griddle over medium heat.
 Lightly grease the surface and drop ¼ cup of the batter onto the hot surface.
 Let it cook until the surface bubbles, then flip it and let it cook all the way through, about 30 seconds.